 Blaec Toncini completed undergraduate research in the Fullerton lab during the spring and summer of 2016.
 He graduated with his B.S. in Chemical Engineering during August 2016.
 During his NSF REU, Blaec worked on identifying cleaning methods for field-effect transistors based on 2D crystals.
 In his spare time, Blaec enjoys spending time with friends and family as well as watching Pittsburgh sports teams.

-Ashley Fuller is pursuing the dual-degree engineering program between Saint Mary’s College and the University of Notre Dame.
-She will graduate in the Spring of 2016 with a Bachelor of Science in Chemistry from Saint Mary’s College.
-After completing her fifth year, she will graduate from the University of Notre Dame in the Spring of 2017 with a Bachelor’s in Chemical Engineering.
+Ashley Fuller graduated with a Bachelor of Science in Chemistry from Saint Mary’s College and a Bachelor’s in Chemical Engineering from Notre Dame in 2017.
 As an NDnano Undergraduate Fellowship Recipient for the Summer of 2015, she investigated solid polymer electrolytes using differential scanning calorimetry (DSC) to characterize the properties of different compositions of electrolytes.
 In her free time outside of lab, Ashley enjoys reading, watching movies, and spending time with family and friends.

 Eddie Hunckler worked in the Fullerton lab at Notre Dame during the summer of 2015 as an REU student focused on nanoionic memory.
 Eddie used a CO2 cleaning method to remove residual photoresist from a graphene channel, and optimized the treatment conditions without damaging the underlying graphene.
 Eddie will graduate from Notre Dame in Electrical Engineering during spring 2017.
 Outside of the classroom, his interests include the Notre Dame Robotic Football Team, playing basketball, and learning to play the guitar.